airesviotto/finance-api/README.md

 ---

 ## 🚀 Features
-- User authentication with **Laravel Sanctum**
+- JWT-like authentication using Laravel Sanctum
-- CRUD for financial transactions (incomes & expenses)
-- Category management (default + custom)
-- Reports:
-  - Monthly summary (incomes, expenses, balance)
-  - Totals grouped by category
-- Export data in **CSV/JSON**
+- Roles & Permissions for fine-grained access control
-- Soft deletes for transactions
+- Soft deletes for transactions, categories, and users
-- API documentation with Swagger (l5-swagger)
+- Full CRUD for Transactions and Categories
-- Automated tests (Feature and Unit)
+- Example users: Admin and User
+- Ready for SaaS expansion

 ---